 USCG AUX developed the Courtesy Motorboat Examination program in 1947 to provide recreational boaters an advisory review of their vessel's legally required equipment and additional recommended equipment essential for safe boating.

 It also serves to provide one-on-one education of recreational boaters regarding the use of safety equipment, legal requirements and regulations, etc.

-Vessel Safety Check The History continued
+Vessel Safety Check The History-continued

-The program evolved with the addition of sailboats and the name was changed to Courtesy Marine Examination, then in 2000 the to Vessel Safety Check (VSC).
-The VSC program now includes PWC and SUB's.
+The program evolved with the addition of sailboats and the name was changed to Courtesy Marine Examination, then in 2000 changed to become the Vessel Safety Check (VSC).
+The VSC program now includes PWC's, canoes and kayaks.
 2007 was the 60th anniversary of the program that now includes the U.S. Power Squadron.